Hospital Infection Lawyer in Chicago

 The severity of hospital-acquired infections depends on how it was caused, and the type of bacteria involved.
 The Centers for Disease Control and Prevention have identified four categories for preventable hospital infections.
 These include:

-- Catheter Infections – A catheter is a tube inserted into the body to drain urine.
+A catheter is a tube inserted into the body to drain urine.
 It’s usually used for patients who have difficulty walking or moving.
 The longer the catheter the greater chances of you developing a urinary tract infection.

-- Surgical Site Infections – Infections that occur around a surgery incision or incisions are very common.
+Infections that occur around a surgery incision or incisions are very common.
 In some cases, the infection is internal and can be much more deadly.
 Nurses who don’t frequently clean a surgical site are being negligent.

-- Central Line Infections – Central lines are a type of catheter inserted into a large vein in the groin, chest or neck.
+Central lines are a type of catheter inserted into a large vein in the groin, chest or neck.
 Physicians may also use central lines to acquire blood samples for people who are in intensive care or are incredibly sick.
 Infections associated with central lines are common and are incredibly dangerous.

-- Ventilator-Associated Pneumonia – Infections that develop in the lungs because of a ventilator are incredibly dangerous.
+Infections that develop in the lungs because of a ventilator are incredibly dangerous.
 This can even lead to pneumonia which is a serious medical condition.
 Harmful germs can enter your system through your nose or mouth via a ventilator tube or a tracheostomy in the neck.

-Filing a Claim for A Preventable Hospital Infection
+Filing a Claim for a Preventable Hospital Infection

 If your infection occurs because of your hospital’s negligence, then you may be entitled to compensation.
 The term ‘negligence’ is when a person fails to behave with the level of care that someone of ordinary prudence would have done in the same situation.
 Usually negligence consists of actions, but it can also include omissions of actions when there is a duty to act.